ChrisKarg/team10_EUMASTER4HPC2526_challenge/docs/ARCHITECTURE_DOCUMENTATION.md

 The HPC Benchmarking Orchestrator is a sophisticated system designed to manage containerized services and benchmark workloads on High-Performance Computing (HPC) clusters using SLURM.
 The system provides automated deployment, monitoring, and lifecycle management of distributed benchmarking experiments.

+The architecture is built around a **Job-based inheritance hierarchy** with a **factory pattern** for creating service and client instances, providing a clean separation of concerns and extensible design.

 <span style="background-color: #fff9b1; font-size: 1.35em; font-weight: bold;">
 TODO: Monitor and Logs are not taken into account for now, and CLI interface is though as a minimal interface to run tests
 </span>